Jaume Capdevila: Biography

 He earned a Bachelor of Fine Arts at the University of Barcelona.
 He published several books with his cartoons and political caricatures.
 In 2009 he was awarded the Gat Perich International Humor Prize.

-He has exhibited his work in Barcelona, Berga, Manresa, Figueres, Tarragona, Lleida, Zaragoza, Madrid, Valencia, Porto, Lisboa, París and México.
+He has exhibited his work in Barcelona, Bergen, Manresa, Figueres, Tarragona, Lleida, Zaragoza, Madrid, Valencia, Porto, Lisbon, Paris and Mexico City.
 His work is syndicated by Cagle Cartoons.

 Capdevila is author and co-author of many works on the history of Spanish cartoon, caricature and many subjects related to graphical humor.
 He was a biographer of Catalan cartoonists such as Bagaria and Tísner.
 He wrote about the state of Catalan satire in the Spanish media about comics Tebeosfera.

 He acted as curator of exhibits related to this theme including "Trazos", a view of one hundred of years of history through the cartoons of El Mundo Deportivo, the oldest sports journal in Spain, and about cartoonists such as Joaquim Muntañola ("L'art de riure, l'art de viure"), or "Tísner".